Salvia (artist): Rick Owens Autumn/Winter 2019

 The following year, Owens was criticized on social media by Salvia, for "borrowing heavily from the aesthetic of the teen" in his Spring/Summer 2020 show, in which Salvia was "not consulted or paid for her likeness in the show".

 Personal life

-Salvia identifies as a trans woman, and has stated "negative and immature reactions" to her work "are just one of the many signs of the ignorance and trans-misogyny that is still vastly present in society".
+Salvia is a trans woman, and has stated "negative and immature reactions" to her work "are just one of the many signs of the ignorance and trans-misogyny that is still vastly present in society".

-In 2023 she has voiced thoughts of detransitioning, stating "I started feeling like I didn't identify with being a trans woman anymore around 2 years ago" and that she was "born to serve feminine cunt" but as a boy, though added "maybe that will change one day."
-She also stated she is fine with any pronouns.